christeredvartsen/egobrygghus-labels/README.md

-All our labels.
-Each batch has its own directory, and inside are PDF and AI versions, along with some cropped JPG's.
+All our beer labels.

+Each batch has its own directory (named after the batch number) and inside are PDF and AI versions, along with some cropped JPG's.